RESEARCH

 Abstract: I study asset prices in the context of a general equilibrium macroeconomic model with production and aggregate shocks.
 One key innovation of the proposed model is the fully endogenous rational expectations collateral requirements, which ensure a default-free equilibrium.
 I use this framework to investigate how variations in haircuts throughout different phases of the business cycle affect asset prices.
 I study both counter-cyclical and pro-cyclical haircut processes and find that both types of haircut processes have very limited effect on both economic aggregates and asset prices.

-Presentations and postersessions: University of Zurich (May, November 2023)
+Presentations and poster sessions: University of Zurich (May, November 2023)